 Seeds: When flowers have developed, they may produce a 3-lobed seed capsule but this is infrequent.

 Varieties: There are six recognized varieties of A. canadense in North America.
 In Minnesota only var. canadense is found.
-In this variety bulbils replace most of the flowers in the inflorescence and capules and seeds are rarely produced.
+In this variety bulbils replace most of the flowers in the inflorescence and capsules and seeds are rarely produced.
 In all the other five varieties bulbils are almost unknown and instead the plants produce capsules and seeds.
 These varieties are all located south of Minnesota.
 They are var. fraseri; var. mobilense; var. ecristatum; var. hyacinthoides; and var. lavendulare.
 Flora of North America (Ref. #W7) has a good key.

 Habitat: Wild Garlic grows from a bulb that has a fibrous coating and a fibrous root system.
 It requires full to partial sun, moist to mesic conditions, in most kinds of soils that are not dense.
 The underground bulb can be a cluster of several that have formed by offset.
 Propagation of the plant can occur from these offsets or from the bulbils of the inflorescence, rarely from seed.
 Both the bulb and the leaves have an onion odor and the bulbils have a garlic odor and taste.
 Both are edible.

 Names: The genus, Allium, is Latin for garlic, very appropriate in this species; the species, canadense refers to Canada.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The assigned family class is in flux currently.
 A number of authorities moved the old world species of Allium from the Lily (Liliaceae) family and placed them in the Alliaceae.
-Most botanists accept that but the move of the new world species into the Alliaceae has been resisted by some.
+Most botanists accept that but the move of the new world species into the Alliaceae has been resisted by some pending molecular studies.
 Minnesota authorities at the U of M Herbarium have accepted the move.